duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/994_AMOD18_TheObstavoidAlgorithm.md

 ## The Obstavoid Algorithm {#demo-theobstavoidalgorithm-explained}

-The Obstavoid algorithm is based on a shortest path optimisation problem, which seeks the best way through a weighted, three dimensional space-time grid [[1]](https://networkx.github.io/).
+The Obstavoid Algorithm is based on a shortest path optimisation problem, which seeks the best way through a weighted, three dimensional space-time grid [[1]](https://networkx.github.io/).
 The three main pillars necessary for this problem setting are the design of a suitable cost function to define the actor’s behaviour, a graph search algorithm to determine the optimal trajectory and a sampler, which extracts the desired steering commands from a given trajectory and the actor’s position.
 In the following, each of these aspects will be further discussed and their implementation in the code architecture is briefly addressed.

 Example 3D cost grid illustration: